Pymetheus/YoutubeExtractor/README.md

 Simply enter the YouTube url into the python program and specify if you want to download only the audio and/or write the data to the MySQL database.

-If you decide to write the metadata to database, the installation of MySQL is required manually.
+If you decide to write metadata to database, the installation of MySQL is required manually.
 The program will create a new schema **db_youtube_av** and following tables **youtube_music**, **youtube_video**

 ## Requirements